 The fashion label took its commitment a step further by launching its watch collection program for Watch Hunger Stop.
 This phase of the campaign brandished the design of an exclusive timepiece that when purchased, funds were used to feed 100 children in hunger-stricken areas.
 The Bradshaw 100, a bold unisex timepiece, is available in black or gold and features a map of the world on its face and Mr. Kors’ signature on the back alongside this message: « Watch Hunger Stop » and « 1 Watch = 100 Meals.

 In 2014, the label celebrated five million meals served through its partnership with the United Nations’ World Food Programme and by July 2015 it helped WFP partners deliver more than 10 million school meals through the sales of the Bradshaw 100.
-In recognition of Mr. Kors’ efforts as the brand reached this major milestone, the eponymous founder has been named a United Nations World Food Programme Global Ambassador Against Hunger.
+In recognition of Mr. Kors’ efforts as the brand reached this major milestone, the eponymous founder was named a United Nations World Food Programme Global Ambassador Against Hunger.
 What’s next ?
 Whilst setting the bar very high for other fashion labels, Mr. Kors will work with actress Kate Hudson for the next development of the brand’s next Watch Hunger Stop campaign.